AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-08-07-Coral-Metabolomics-Extraction-Protocol-for-2023-Moorea-Project.md

 Before each batch, thoroughly clean glassware (dounces).

-- After use, rinse with DI water thoroughly followed by a thorough rinse with 70% ethanol.
+- After use, rinse with DI water thoroughly followed by a thorough rinse with methanol.

-- Use a lab-grade detergent (Alconox or Liquinox) to thoroughly scrub and clean the glassware.
-Use a soft brush to avoid any scratches.

-- Rinse thoroughly (at least 5 times) with DI water to remove all detergent.

-- Prepare a 10% [v/v] hydrochloric acid solution in a fume hood.

-- Soak the glassware in the acid solution for 1 h.

 - Rinse thoroughly with DI water.

+- Repeat a methanol rinse and DI water rinse.

 - Do a final rinse with LCMS grade water.